defenseunicorns/embedded_engineering_technical_assessement/README.md

 7. How would you validate the results and the code you wrote?

+## Tooling

+Included in the exercise is a VSCode-compatible development container configuration that includes a working C++ environment.
+You are _encouraged_ but *NOT* required to use the devcontainer in the course of your work as the *engineers assessing your work will expect build and run to work in the *environment.

+The included `Makefile`'s default target builds _and_ runs the included binary out of the box.

 ## Submission

-Please update the included Makefile and build include any custom build instructions.
+If needed, please update the included Makefile and build include any custom build instructions.
 Acceptable submissions must be built via `make build` and `make run` and no more.

 Any compiler or operating system is OK, but GNU/Linux is preferred.
 Please use only the stdlib for questions 1 to 6.
 You can use whatever libraries (if